 Developed a proof of concept to provision multi-node databases with DB2 PureScale for future evolutions of the DBaaS platform.

-Evaluated system design and elicited requirements and a change proposal for the service.
+Evaluated system design, gathered feature requirements and followed the change proposal process for DB2.

 Worked closely with project team members to synchronize service structure changes with ongoing project development.

-Co-designed and developed an extensible, highly scalable, distributed P2P framework allowing for automation of thousands of remote machines.
+Designed and developed an extensible, highly scalable, distributed P2P framework allowing the automation of thousands of remote machines.